-The anode rod should be removed from the water heater tank every 3 years for inspection.

-NOTE: artificially softened water requires the anode rod to be inspected annually.
+The anode rod should be inspected after a maximum of three years and annually thereafter until the condition of the anode rod dictates its replacement.
+NOTE: Artificially softened water requires the anode rod to be inspected annually.

 The following are typical (but not all) signs of a depleted anode rod: